mavnn/mavnn.github.com/source/_posts/2017-09-13-building-solid-systems-in-f-number.markdown

 This 2 day course will take you through best practice in both writing an F# based, distributed system and running it in production - including sensible inter-operation with components written in other languages.

-To fit this into a two day course, we'll need to make some opinionated decisions (such as using F#!), but many of the ideas and concepts will be transferable.
+To fit this into 2 days, we'll need to make some opinionated decisions (such as using F#!), but many of the ideas and concepts will be transferable.

 <p>
 <em>We'll cover:</em>